 Facet The cut and polished flat plane of a gemstone.
 There can be dozens of facets on a stone.

-Fire The rainbow or colors that light rays form as they move through a gemstone.
-This is another word for "dispersion".
+Fire The rainbow of colors that light rays form as they move through a gemstone.
+This is another word for dispersion.

 Fluorescence The ability of some gems to appear a different color when viewed under ultraviolet light.
-If or not a stone has fluorescence is a valuable aid in gem identification.
+Whether or not a stone has fluorescence is a valuable aid in gem identification.